docdyhr/httpcheck/README.md

 * Check HTTP status codes for one or more websites
 * Support for macOS notifications on failures
-* Redirect tracking and reporting
+* Advanced redirect tracking and control
+  * Follow all redirects, none, or limit by protocol (HTTP/HTTPS)
+  * Configure maximum number of redirects to follow
+  * View detailed per-hop timing information in redirect chains
 * Threading support for faster checks
 * Progress bar for multiple site checks
 * Configurable timeouts and retries